-Preventive care of pets, which we now call Wellness Care, is very important, since most pets have short lives compared to us and disease processes appear sooner than we expect.
+Preventive care of pets, which we call Wellness Care, is very important, since most pets have short lives compared to us, and disease processes appear sooner than we expect.

 What are the steps you can take to increase your pet’s quality and length of life?
 It all starts with awareness.
 Bringing your pet in for an exam, fecal test for worms, and a basic blood panel, on a yearly basis, is the first part of this awareness.
 This can be timed when it is due for vaccines.

 During this yearly wellness exam one of our doctors will go through a detailed examination checklist.
 Based on these exam findings you will receive written feedback and instructions specifically for your pet.